 Bad breath, or halitosis (the medical name) pronounced, hal-e-toe-sis, is “a noticeable and unpleasant odor in the breath.”
-It can be embarrassing, and often hard to recognize because it’s very hard to smell your own breath.
+It can be embarrassing and sometime difficult to know whether or not you have bad breath because it’s hard to smell your own breath.

 What causes bad breath?

 Most of the time bad breath is caused when food collects and then gets trapped between the teeth and the tongue.
 The food that’s stuck breaks down and releases bacteria.
 The bacteria then release a sulfur gas, which smells bad.
 Bad breath can also be caused by bacteria trapped in the sinus passages of the nose when a person has a sinus infection.

 - Eating certain food such as garlic, onions, coffee, etc.

 - Dry mouth (when the saliva flow decreases) which can be caused by certain medicines or breathing with your mouth open

 - Nasal (nose) infections or problems affecting nasal airflow or mucus production

 - “Tonsilloliths”- stones that form from the tonsils and attach themselves on the tongue.
 The stones can cause a bad smell when a person with them coughs.
 Tooth decay and gum disease (sometimes called gingivitis)

 When do most people have bad breath?